 Bob MacKenzie is a partner at Starnes Davis Florie, having joined the firm in 1984 after completing law school.
-Bob serves on the firm's Executive Committee and currently serves as the firm's Managing Partner.
+Bob is a member of the firm's Executive Committee and currently serves as the firm's Managing Partner.
 Bob is the Immediate Past President of the Birmingham Bar Association for 2017.

 Bob's practice is devoted to handling a broad scope of litigation including medical and legal malpractice actions, bad faith, product liability, commercial transactions, and labor and employment.
 He has tried in excess of 100 jury trials to a verdict, involving the defense of physicians, hospitals, lawyers, insurers, commercial institutions, and product manufacturers.
 Bob also represents lawyers and health care professionals in disciplinary matters before Alabama Regulatory Boards.
 He has published multiple articles on the defense of legal malpractice suits.
 His practice includes cases in Alabama and the Southeast.

 Bob is active in national trial lawyers organizations.
 He is a Fellow of the American College of Trial Lawyers (ACTL).
 He is a Diplomate of the American Board of Trial Advocates (ABOTA) and previously served on the National Board of Directors.
 Bob is a Fellow of the International Society of Barristers and the Litigation Counsel of America.
-He is a Life Fellow of the Alabama Law Foundation and Birmingham Bar Foundation.
-Bob serves as Chairman of the Lawyers Liability Committee for the Professional Liability Defense Federation.
-He currently serves as a member of the Executive Committee of the Birmingham Bar Foundation and has served on the Executive Committee of the Birmingham Bar Association.
-He is the Chairman of the Grievance Committee for the Birmingham Bar Association.
+He previously served on the Executive Committee of the Professional Liability Defense Federation and as Chairman of the Lawyers Liability Committee.
+In the state of Alabama, Bob has served as a member of the Executive Committees of the Birmingham Bar Association, Birmingham Bar Foundation, and the Birmingham Bar Volunteer Association.
+He previously acted as Chairman of the Grievance Committee for the Birmingham Bar Association.
 He is a member of the Judge Edward Horton American Inn of Court.
+He is a Life Fellow of the Alabama Law Foundation and of the Birmingham Bar Foundation.
 Bob regularly speaks on ethics and litigation issues including the defense of physicians and attorneys.